How long it takes to learn Chinese?

 If you’ve been learning Mandarin or plan to start soon, you might wonder: How long does it take to learn Chinese?

-Learners of Chinese often ask this question, which can be tricky to answer.
+Chinese learners often ask this question, which can be tricky to answer.

 Your curiosity is bound to be piqued when you figure out when you’ll get there, right?
 So this is a genuine question!